Play for Half A Million!

 Read more about the Charity running this project.

-David is our Ugandan Director and is responsible for ensuring the successful implementation of our programmes.
+David is our Ugandan Director and is responsible for ensuring the successful implementation of our programmes in schools and refugee settlements.

 could pay for a slide as part of a playground!